 The onscreen keyboard will come up.
-Use it to type in the network password and tap Join.
+Use it to type in the network password and press Enter.
 If the password is correct, you should be connected.
 You can press the Home button on your iPad (that's the hardware button at the bottom of the iPad, just below the screen) to take you back to the Home page.
-If your iPad doesn't have a Home button, swipe up from the bottom of the screen to return to the Home page.